dgalama-dotcom/HomeyOverview/README.md

-# Homey Overview v1.6.0 - scheduled system report by email
+# Homey Overview v1.7.0 - scheduled system report by email

-A HomeyScript that builds an HTML overview of your Homey system: system info and uptime, update availability, apps (with channel and disabled/crashed breakdown), basic and advanced flows, logic variables, HomeyScript scripts, devices (virtual, infrared, other, group devices), Z-Wave, Zigbee, backup/storage/memory health, throttling/under-voltage status, images, moods, alarms, users, and zones, and emails it to you.
+A HomeyScript that builds an HTML overview of your Homey system: system info and uptime, update availability, apps (with channel and disabled/crashed breakdown), basic and advanced flows, logic variables, HomeyScript scripts, devices (virtual, infrared, other, group devices), Z-Wave, Zigbee (incl. stale/not-responding nodes), low-battery devices, backup/storage/memory health, throttling/under-voltage status, images, moods, alarms, users, and zones, and emails it to you.
 On every run it also compares against the previous run and puts a "Summary & Actions" section at the top of the email, highlighting what changed (new broken flows, apps that started crashing, WiFi/Ethernet